-Sweden recorded a trade surplus of 7400 SEK Million in December of 2025.
+Sweden recorded a trade surplus of 6300 SEK Million in January of 2026.
 Balance of Trade in Sweden is expected to be 8800.00 SEK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Sweden Balance of Trade is projected to trend around 5000.00 SEK Million in 2027, according to our econometric models.
+In the long-term, the Sweden Balance of Trade is projected to trend around 5000.00 SEK Million in 2027 and 6000.00 SEK Million in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast